 The cost associated with recruiting, hiring, training, and managing employees also includes overhead for HR and executives, assuming each executive oversees their assistants.

 A managed service requires no HR or management overhead.
-The provider handles salary, benefits, and performance management.
+The provider handles salaries, benefits, and performance management.

 A managed remote assistant service starts at about $25 per hour for offshore VAs.
 All training, HR, benefits, backup support, and performance management are included in that price.

 Then there is the cost of office space.
 It costs about $11,000 per year per employee to provide office space.
-The service provider bears that cost.
-In the managed service model, the VAs are not independent contractors working from home.
-They work in secure facilities with company-owned computers and networks.
+The service provider bears this cost.
+In the managed service model, the VAs are not independent contractors working from home; they work in secure facilities with company-owned computers and networks.

 “Transitioning roles from a wage to an outsourced hourly basis means that you can carve out precisely the support you need at a price you can afford,” SIA said.
 Clients can save money on training and other employee benefits, payroll processing, and desk space (potentially lowering office rents).”